shivero/webpack-4-react-bootstrap-starter-template/README.md

 npm run build
 ```

-An output is minified via --mode flag which is set to production (already minified, optimized bundle) - additionally **/dist** directory is removed each time you run this script to make sure there are no artifacts left in the output location
+An output is minified via --mode flag (default `'production'` - already minified, optimized bundle) - additionally, the **/dist** directory is removed each time you run this script to make sure there are no artifacts left in the output location.

-Optionally there is configured a task to export files with development mode (output is **not** minimized/optimized).
-To use it run
+You can choose to export files in development mode (the output is not minimized or optimized).
+To use it, run

 ```
 npm run dev